-The Company believes that a truly diverse Board will include and make good use of differences in the talents, skills, regional and industry experience and other qualities of the members of the Board; All appointments of the members of the Board are made on merit, in the context of the talents, skills and experience the Board as a whole requires to be effective; and

-In reviewing and assessing the composition of the Board, the Nomination Committee (i) will consider the benefits of all aspects of diversity in order to maintain an appropriate range and balance of talents, skills and experience on the Board; and (ii) may discuss and recommend measurable objectives to the Board for achieving diversity on the Board when necessary.
+- The Company believes that a truly diverse Board will include and make good use of differences in the talents, skills, regional and industry experience and other qualities of the members of the Board; - All appointments of the members of the Board are made on merit, in the context of the talents, skills and experience the Board as a whole requires to be effective; and - In reviewing and assessing the composition of the Board, the Nomination Committee (i) will consider the benefits of all aspects of diversity in order to maintain an appropriate range and balance of talents, skills and experience on the Board; and (ii) may discuss and recommend measurable objectives to the Board for achieving diversity on the Board when necessary.

-The Nomination Committee reviewed the Board's composition from a diversity perspective in March 2014 and concluded that the Board had achieved a satisfactory level of diversity in terms of gender, age, skill, industry experience and professional qualifications of the Directors.
-Biographical details of the Directors as at the date of this annual report are set out on pages 28 to 29 of this annual report.
+The Nomination Committee reviewed the Board's composition from a diversity perspective in March 2015 and concluded that the Board had achieved a satisfactory level of diversity in terms of gender, age, skill, industry experience and professional qualifications of the Directors.
+Biographical details of the Directors as at the date of this annual report are set out on pages 29 to 30 of this annual report.

-The attendance of the meeting during the year was as follows: Dr. Chan Yuen Tak Fai, Dorothy (1/1), Dr. Lee Peng Fei, Allen (1/1) and Mr. Kwong Ki Chi (1/1).
+The attendance of the two meetings during the year is as follows: Dr. Chan Yuen Tak Fai, Dorothy (2/2), Dr. Lee Peng Fei, Allen (2/2) and Mr. Kwong Ki Chi (2/2).